aninjaturtle/aninjaturtle.github.com/work/_posts/2009-7-30-Bike-to-the-Beach-Website.md

 ---
 {% include JB/setup %}
 ## Bike to the Beach Website

-This website was designed for Bike to the Beach.
+Designed for Bike to the Beach.